Incentivizing Forecasters to Learn: Summarized vs. Unrestricted Advice: Insufficiency under Noisy Learning and Slow Drift

-\Cref{fig:dynamic_score} illustrates the reward offered at a given time $t$ under the myopic-incentive contract.
-Note that the condition that the belief absent a Poisson signal becomes increasingly polarized implies that the rewards in menu options decrease over time.
+Intuitively, this contract offers the full reward when guessing state 1 and $\frac{\posterior^{\no}_{t-1}}{1-\posterior^{\no}_{t-1}}$ when guessing state 0.
+The rewards are carefully chosen such that an agent with belief $\posterior^{\no}_{t-1}$ is indifferent between these two reward options.
+Note that since $\posterior_{t-1}^{\no}$ decreases over time, so does the reward when the agent guesses state 0.
 This property is necessary for the constructed contract to be incentive-compatible.

-Notice that the menu options in the myopic-incentive contract at any time~$t$ resembles the V-shaped scoring rules in \cref{sect:continuationgames} that implement effort, if possible, in the continuation game when the agent's belief is~$\posterior^{\no}_t$.
-However, the myopic-incentive contract typically does not provide maximal incentives to exert effort in all continuation games.
-Indeed, myopic-incentive contracts involve strictly decreasing rewards, so that an agent who observes a Poisson signal after time $t$ receives a reward less under the effort-maximizing scoring rule for continuation game $\mathcal{G}_{t}$.
-While this implies the myopic-incentive contract may not implement maximal effort, we show that they nevertheless provide incentives \emph{close} to the effort-maximizing contract under slow-drift:
+The terminology `myopic-incentive' reflects that this contract reoptimizes rewards period-by-period.
+The rewards $\reward^{\rsignal}_t = (0,1)$ and $\reward^{\lsignal}_t = (\frac{\posterior^{\no}_{t-1}}{1-\posterior^{\no}_{t-1}},0)$ form a V-shaped scoring rule with a kink at belief $\posterior^{\no}_{t-1}$, which is the optimal scoring rule for the continuation game with the prior being $\posterior^{\no}_{t-1}$.
+We mention that the myopic-incentive contract typically does \emph{not} provide maximal incentives to exert effort in all continuation games---after all, rewards decrease over time, so an agent who exerts effort and receives a Poisson signal in later periods may receive a lower reward.
+However, \Cref{lem:contract_approx_optimal} in the Online Appendix shows that these contracts nevertheless provide incentives \emph{close} to the effort-maximizing contract under slow-drift.
+Intuitively, slow drift ensures that the aforementioned decreases in the rewards over time have a minor impact on the agent's incentives to exert effort at any belief.